-- In the Layers panel, click on the Eyelet layer to make it active, then press Delete on your keyboard.
+- In the Layers panel, click on the Eyelet layer to make it active.
+Press Delete on your keyboard.

 - Press Ctrl D (Mac: Cmd D) to deselect.

-- In the Layers panel, click on the visibility icon of the Center layer to hide it and also click on the visibility of the Background layer to hide it also.
+- In the Layers panel, click on the visibility icon of the Center layer to hide it.
+Click on the visibility of the Background layer to hide it.
 (Until you turn off the visibility of the Background layer you might think nothing has happened!).

-- Trim away the excessive transparency and Save your eyelet to use over and over again.
+- Trim away the excess transparency and Save your eyelet to use over and over again.

 Suggestions on how to Stylize your eyelet:

 - Add a solid color

 - Use Blend Modes and blend the eyelet into your background

 The eyelet creates a perfect divider on this Mother’s Day greeting card.